Comparisons

 How long does migration usually take?

 Most schools we work with run one term in parallel before switching the published source of truth.
 Smaller schools can move faster; multi-campus schools usually take longer.
+We help with the data migration and this is usually done in a couple of days.

 Can we keep our existing column structure?